ericproffitt/TopicModelsVB.jl/README.md

  • An Introduction to Category Theory, Category Theory Monads, and Their Relationship to Functional Programming
 ```

- The 20 articles in user 1741's library suggest that his or her interests lie at the intersection of programming language theory and foundational mathematics.
+ The 20 articles in user 1741's library suggest that he or she is interested in programming language theory.

- Now compare this with the top 20 recommendations made by our model:
+ Now compare this with the top 50 recommendations (the top 0.3%) made by our model,

 ```julia
 showurecs(model, 1741, 20)